Fshy/FshyBot/README.md

-!ping                   - Displays response time to server !stats                  - Displays bot usage statistics !version                - Checks for updates to the bot
+!ping                   - Displays response time to server !stats                  - Displays bot usage statistics !version                - Checks for updates to the bot !invite                 - Generates a link to invite 2B to your server
 </pre>

 <h5>Admin</h5>